atbrandt/DeadbearBot/README.md

 ## Command List ##
+[-help] - Display information about available commands

-Profile Commands
+Profile Commands (requires permrole)
-[-prof / -profile] - Display your profile information [-prof e / -profile edit] - Bring up the profile management menu to change your profile display [-lb / -leaderboard] - Display the server leaderboard
+[-prof / -profile] - Display your profile information
+[-prof e / -profile edit] - Bring up the profile management menu to change your profile display
+[-lb / -leaderboard] - Display the server leaderboard

-Shop Commands
+Shop Commands (requires permrole)
 [-shop] - Bring up the shop
 [-daily / -cashme / -getmoney] - Get a free boost of credits, available once every 24 hours

-Config Commands (owner only)
+Basic Config Commands (owner only)
-[-prefix] - Change the [prefix] for bot commands (default: '-') [-stats] - Enable or disable XP tracking and level-ups for the server.
+[-prefix] - Change the [prefix] for bot commands (default: '-')
+[-stats] - Enable or disable XP tracking and level-ups for the server
+[-permrole / -permissionrole] - Set the [role_id] required to be able to use non-owner commands

+Utility Commands (owner only)
-[-say] - Have the bot send some [text] in an embed.
+[-say] - Have the bot send some [text] in an embed
 [-say e] - Edit a [message_id] with a different set of [text]
+[-trole / -togglerole] - Give or remove a [role_id] to yourself or a [member]
+[-roles] - Get a list of all roles on the guild
+[-channels] - Get a list of all channels on the guild
+[-emojis] - Get a list of all custom emojis on the guild

+Star Board Commands (owner only)
+[-star / -starboard] - Enable saving messages by setting a [channel_id] for them to go to
+[-star threshold / -starboard threshold] - Set [threshold] of emoji reacts before a message is starred

+Shop Config Commands (owner only)
+[-setcur / -setcurrency] - Set the [emoji] to use as the currency symbol
+[-shop avail / -shop available] - Set an [item] to have a [number] available in shop
+[-shop price] - Set [price] of [item] in the shop

+Join/Leave Commands (owner only)
-[-gj / -guildjoin] - Set a [channel_id] for greeting messages to be sent when new people join.
+[-gj / -guildjoin] - Set a [channel_id] for greeting messages to be sent when new people join
-[-gj msg / -guildjoin message] - Set the [text] to be sent when new people join.
+[-gj msg / -guildjoin message] - Set the [text] to be sent when new people join
-[-gl / -guildleave] - Set a [channel_id] for greeting messages to be sent when new people join.
+[-gl / -guildleave] - Set a [channel_id] for greeting messages to be sent when new people join
-[-gj msg / -guildleave message] - Set the [text] to be sent when new people join.
+[-gl msg / -guildleave message] - Set the [text] to be sent when new people join

-[-setcur / -setcurrency] - Set the [emoji] to use as the currency symbol [-shop avail / -shop available] - Set an [item] to have a [number] available in shop [-shop price] - Set [price] of [item] in the shop

-[-star / -starboard] - Enable saving messages by setting a [channel_id] for them to go to.
-[-star threshold / -starboard threshold] - Set [threshold] of emoji reacts before a message is starred.

-[-trole / -togglerole] - Give or remove a [role_id] to yourself or a [member].
-[-arole / -autorole] - Set a [role_id] to be added to any member that joins the server.
+[-arole / -autorole] - Set a [role_id] to be added to any member that joins the server

-[-permrole / -permissionrole] - Set the [role_id] required to be able to use non-owner commands.
+Role Alert Commands (owner only)
+[-alert gain] - Pass a [role_id], [channel_id], and a [message] to have that message sent to that channel when a user gains that role
+[-alert lose] - Pass a [role_id], [channel_id], and a [message] to have that message sent to that channel when a user loses that role

+Reaction Role Commands (owner only)
-[-rr / -reactionrole] - Set a [channel-message] to have a react [emoji] that when clicked gives a role by its[role_id].
+[-rr / -reactionrole] - Set a [channel-message] to have a react [emoji] that when clicked gives a role by its[role_id]
-[-rr del] - Deletes a reaction role by its [unique_id] [-rr list] - Lists all reaction roles and their id's
+[-rr del] - Deletes a reaction role by its [unique_id]
+[-rr list] - Lists all reaction roles and their id's

+Voice Auto-role Commands (owner only)
-[-vr / -voicerole] - Set a [voice channel_id] to have a [role_id] that gets automatically added/removed when that channel is joined or left.
+[-vr / -voicerole] - Set a [voice channel_id] to have a [role_id] that gets automatically added/removed when that channel is joined or left
-[-vr del] - Deletes a voice role by its [unique_id] [-vr list] - Lists all voice roles and their id's
+[-vr del] - Deletes a voice role by its [unique_id]
+[-vr list] - Lists all voice roles and their id's

 ### If you like this project, consider tipping me on [Patreon](https://www.patreon.com/DEADBEAR)